Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 After that, you should use the report generation tasks only for this custom variant.

 #### Merging reports from different modules
+In multi-module projects, it is often the case that code in some module (let's name it A) is being tested by tests in some other module B.
+In such a setup, when you run `:A:koverReport` alone, you would get 0% coverage since module A does not contain any tests.
-In order for classes from all necessary modules to be included in the report, as well as tests from these modules to be performed, you need to configure report aggregation.
+For classes and coverage from all necessary modules to be included in the report, you have to configure report merging.

 For this:
 1. select the module that will collect information about all classes and from which the report generation will be launched.